ACTL4001-T1-2022/github-showcase-page-group-acc/economic.md

 ## Analysis of revenue and expenses

 The revenues generated and expenses incurred were projected over the investment horizon.
-The 2021 projections of revenues and expenses were calculated by averaging the corresponding values from 2016 to 2020, and subsequent revenues and expenses were assumed to grow at inflation.
+The 2021 projections were calculated by averaging the values from 2016 to 2020, and subsequent revenues and expenses were assumed to grow at inflation.
 Due to the fixed nature of the matchday and commercial revenues, they were assumed to be the same as those from Rarita’s domestic leagues.
 However, since the games are broadcasted internationally, the broadcasting revenue was averaged across the 21 countries.
-Similarly, expenses for Rarita’s national team were assumed to be the same as those from Rarita’s domestic leagues, due to their fixed nature (Appendix F).
+Expenses for Rarita’s national team were assumed to be the same as those from Rarita’s domestic leagues, due to their fixed nature.
 The tournament winnings were estimated at ∂38m, in line with the 2018 FIFA World Cup – a similar international tournament.
-The winnings in each year were indexed to inflation and multiplied by the probability of winning, yielding the expected value of tournament winnings.
+The winnings in each year were indexed to inflation and multiplied by theprobability of winning, yielding the expected value of tournament winnings.
 Lastly, net earnings were reinvested into the economy at the prevailing spot rates.

 ![image](https://user-images.githubusercontent.com/102963028/162158029-25bdde37-ef1c-4653-9bae-53d6d560f51d.png)

 The difference between the total expenses incurred in 2021 and the initial budget was ∂1,064,486,624.
-To ensure solvency, if these expenses were incurred before revenue was generated, this amount was borrowed as a loan with an eleven-year maturity.
+To ensure solvency if these expenses were incurred before revenue was generated, this amount was borrowed as a loan with an eleven-year maturity.
 Interest on the loan was assumed to accrue at the prevailing eleven-year spot rates, and the loan was amortised with annual payments.